 What Type of Food will be at the Festival?

-We have a variety of food that we have for Harvest Festival.
+We have a variety of food at Harvest Festival.
 Many of the recipes are based on historic ones!
 You can find many of our Harvest Festival classics in our Quiet Valley Cook Book.
 Food can be found around the farm.

 Some of our favorites include: BBQ chicken, baked potatoes, vegetarian vegetable soup, chicken corn chowder, sausage sandwiches, beef BBQ, all beef hot dogs, apple dumplings, corn fritters, funnel cakes, griddle cookies, bread baked in the bake oven, homemade baked goods, and much more!
 Beverages include water, birch beer, cider, and coffee.